Cowen Raises Novo Nordisk A/S (NYSE:NVO) Price Target to $145.00

-Novo Nordisk A/S (NYSE:NVO – Get Rating) had its price target raised by Cowen from $130.00 to $145.00 in a research note issued to investors on Monday, The Fly reports.
+Novo Nordisk A/S (NYSE:NVO – Get Rating) had its price objective upped by Cowen from $130.00 to $145.00 in a research note released on Monday morning, Stock Target Advisor reports.

-A number of other equities analysts also recently commented on NVO.
-Credit Suisse Group increased their price objective on Novo Nordisk A/S from 820.00 to 860.00 in a report on Friday, November 4th.
-StockNews.com initiated coverage on Novo Nordisk A/S in a research report on Wednesday, October 12th.
-They set a strong-buy rating for the company.
-Barclays upped their target price on Novo Nordisk A/S from 825.00 to 850.00 and gave the stock an overweight rating in a research report on Friday, October 14th.
-Finally, Oddo Bhf raised Novo Nordisk A/S from a neutral rating to an outperform rating in a research report on Thursday, September 29th.
-Two analysts have rated the stock with a sell rating, four have given a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of Moderate Buy and an average price target of $647.50.
+Several other research firms have also recently commented on NVO.
+Credit Suisse Group raised their price target on Novo Nordisk A/S from 820.00 to 860.00 in a report on Friday, November 4th.
+Barclays boosted their target price on shares of Novo Nordisk A/S from 825.00 to 850.00 and gave the stock an overweight rating in a research report on Friday, October 14th.
+Cowen increased their price target on shares of Novo Nordisk A/S from $130.00 to $145.00 in a report on Monday.
+Oddo Bhf raised shares of Novo Nordisk A/S from a neutral rating to an outperform rating in a report on Thursday, September 29th.
+Finally, StockNews.com began coverage on shares of Novo Nordisk A/S in a report on Wednesday, October 12th.
+They issued a strong-buy rating for the company.
+Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, the stock presently has an average rating of Moderate Buy and a consensus target price of $647.50.

-Several hedge funds and other institutional investors have recently bought and sold shares of NVO.
-Jennison Associates LLC lifted its position in Novo Nordisk A/S by 90.3% in the second quarter.
-Jennison Associates LLC now owns 10,517,221 shares of the company’s stock worth $1,171,934,000 after purchasing an additional 4,989,744 shares during the period.
-Folketrygdfondet lifted its position in Novo Nordisk A/S by 769.6% in the second quarter.
-Folketrygdfondet now owns 4,142,878 shares of the company’s stock worth $461,641,000 after purchasing an additional 3,666,475 shares during the period.
-BlackRock Inc. lifted its position in Novo Nordisk A/S by 45.4% in the first quarter.
-BlackRock Inc. now owns 5,035,879 shares of the company’s stock worth $559,235,000 after purchasing an additional 1,571,747 shares during the period.
-WCM Investment Management LLC raised its stake in Novo Nordisk A/S by 35.1% during the second quarter.
-WCM Investment Management LLC now owns 3,850,053 shares of the company’s stock worth $423,814,000 after acquiring an additional 999,342 shares in the last quarter.
-Finally, Eaton Vance Management raised its stake in Novo Nordisk A/S by 289.1% during the third quarter.
-Eaton Vance Management now owns 1,088,926 shares of the company’s stock worth $108,489,000 after acquiring an additional 809,078 shares in the last quarter.
-6.62% of the stock is owned by institutional investors.
+A number of large investors have recently made changes to their positions in the stock.
+American Century Companies Inc. grew its holdings in shares of Novo Nordisk A/S by 15.4% during the first quarter.
+American Century Companies Inc. now owns 110,941 shares of the company’s stock worth $12,320,000 after buying an additional 14,816 shares in the last quarter.
+Cubist Systematic Strategies LLC lifted its stake in shares of Novo Nordisk A/S by 184.4% during the 2nd quarter.
+Cubist Systematic Strategies LLC now owns 73,193 shares of the company’s stock worth $8,156,000 after purchasing an additional 47,455 shares during the period.
+Cetera Advisor Networks LLC lifted its stake in shares of Novo Nordisk A/S by 22.8% during the 1st quarter.
+Cetera Advisor Networks LLC now owns 20,220 shares of the company’s stock worth $2,245,000 after purchasing an additional 3,753 shares during the period.
+First Horizon Advisors Inc. grew its position in shares of Novo Nordisk A/S by 575.7% in the second quarter.
+First Horizon Advisors Inc. now owns 3,007 shares of the company’s stock valued at $335,000 after purchasing an additional 2,562 shares during the period.
+Finally, Kestra Private Wealth Services LLC increased its stake in Novo Nordisk A/S by 4.1% in the first quarter.
+Kestra Private Wealth Services LLC now owns 9,879 shares of the company’s stock valued at $1,097,000 after purchasing an additional 388 shares during the last quarter.
+Institutional investors and hedge funds own 6.62% of the company’s stock.

 Novo Nordisk A/S, a healthcare company, engages in the research, development, manufacture, and marketing of pharmaceutical products worldwide.
 It operates in two segments, Diabetes and Obesity care, and Biopharm.
 The Diabetes and Obesity care segment provides products in the areas of insulins, GLP-1 and related delivery systems, oral antidiabetic products, obesity, and other chronic diseases.